ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 - Some things need to be closed before/on garbage collection, for example sockets.
 Java's `finalize()` method is called just before the object is GC'd, and can be used to close anything that needs closing.

+- The JVisualVM can also be connected to a client running on an instrument machine through JMX on port 3333.

 - Good luck :)